juxhouse/bela-resources/reference/ECD-File-Format.md

 path-reference    = quotable-string ;  // Max length of 1024.
 dependency-name   = quotable-string ;  // Max length of 40.
 It must be quoted if it starts with '(' (open-brackets). element-name      = quotable-string ;  // Max length of 512.
-It must be quoted if it starts with '(' (open-brackets). tags              = '(' , identifier , { space , identifier } , ')';
+It must be quoted if it starts with '(' (open-brackets). quotable-string   = ?
+A string of any Unicode chars except double-quotes and newline.
-custom-metadata   = ?
-A JSON object (a collection of name/value pairs inside curly braces) formatted as a single line without newlines.
-JSON already requires newlines to be escaped in strings. ? ;
-quotable-string   = ?
-A string that does not contain double-quotes.
 It can be surrounded by double-quotes and can only contain spaces when surrounded. ? ;

 type              = '[' , identifier , ']' ;
+tags              = '(' , identifier , { space , identifier } , ')';
 identifier        = ?
-A string that begins with a lowercase letter (a-z), followed by any number of lowercase letters, digits, and hyphens (not underscore).
+A string that begins with a lowercase letter (a-z), followed by lowercase letters, digits and hyphens (not underscore).
 Max length 32. ?

+custom-metadata   = ?
+A JSON object formatted as a single line without newlines.
+JSON already requires newlines to be escaped in strings. ? ;

+double-quotes     = '"' ;  // Unicode U+0022
-newline           = '\n' | '\r' ;  // ASCII codes 13 and 10
+newline           = '\n' | '\r' ;  // Unicode characters CR and LF.
 ```